The Undoing: Nicole Kidman back on HBO in gripping new psychological thriller

-I miss Big Little Lies, even though Meryl Streep joining Reese Witherspoon and Nicole Kidman's show about desperate Monterey housewives couldn't make season 2 as strong or addictive as the first season.
-I'm still crossing my fingers that season 3 will turn out to be more than just rumors.
+I miss Big Little Lies, even though Meryl Streep joining Reese Witherspoon and Nicole Kidman's show about desperate Monterey housewives couldn't make season 2 as strong or addictive as the first.
+I'm still crossing my fingers season 3 will turn out to be more than just rumors.

 I approached The Undoing, the new HBO limited series starring Kidman, hoping for a Big Little Lies fix, and David E. Kelley's psychological thriller didn't let me down.
 Kelley was also in charge of the BLL adaptation.
 Kidman repeats her role as executive producer here.
 There's a murder to untangle.
 And like BLL, The Undoing is based on a novel, in this case, Jean Hanff Korelitz's You Should Have Known.